ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

     // Return position of largest value in integer array A function largest(A):
         currlarge = 0                 // Position of largest element seen.
         for i in 1 ..
-A.size()-1:     // For each element,
+A.size-1:     // For each element,
             if A[currlarge] < A[i]:   // if A[i] is larger,
                 currlarge = i         // remember its position. return currlarge              // Return largest position

-Here, the size of the problem is `A.size()`, the number of integers stored in array `A`.
+Here, the size of the problem is `A.size`, the number of integers stored in array `A`.
 The basic operation is to compare an integer's value to that of the largest value seen so far.
 It is reasonable to assume that it takes a fixed amount of time to do one such comparison,